Computing Similarity between Entities

 Aggregate measures for comparing entities

 Computing similarity between terms (classes) is relatively easy.
-But in general users want to compare entities such as genes.
-Here we broadly have two approaches:
+But in general, users want to compare entities such as genes.
+Here we have two broad approaches:

-• Knowledge Graph (KG): treat the entities as nodes in the graph and use the standard ontology methods above
+• Knowledge Graph (KG): treat the entities as nodes/terms in the graph and use the standard ontology methods above

 With the KG approach the entities typically become leaf nodes in the graph, and we compare using standard graph methods where both association predicates (e.g. has-phenotype) and ontology predicates (e.g. is-a and part-of) are used.